egonos/Data-Science-Projects/Cancer Detection with Neural Networks/README.md

 ![Model comparison 2](<Learning Curves and Performance Plots/model_comparison2.png>)

-From the figures above, it can be concluded that the ResNet model and Custom CNN model achieves the best overall performance (the F1-score are 0.744 and 0.747 respectiveliy).
+From the figures above, it can be concluded that the ResNet model and Custom CNN model achieve the best overall performance (the test set F1-scores are 0.744 and 0.747 respectively).
 However, when considering parameter count and multiply-accumulate (MAC) operations, MobileNet stands out as the most efficient model.

 ## Conclusion and Further Improvements